JaskRendix/ampla_project/README.md

 [https://github.com/Ampla/ProjectAnalysis](https://github.com/Ampla/ProjectAnalysis)

 The Python engine replaces the normalization layer only.
-The legacy tool includes a full reporting system that is not part of this package.
+The legacy tool includes a reporting system that is not part of this package.

 ## Documentation

-- `docs/legacy-xslt-architecture.md` — structure of the original XSLT system
+- docs/legacy-xslt-architecture.md
-- `docs/xslt-to-python-mapping.md` — mapping between XSLT templates and Python modules
+- docs/xslt-to-python-mapping.md
-- `docs/migration-gaps.md` — features covered and features outside the project scope
+- docs/migration-gaps.md

 ## License